Basket Gambling Tray, c. 1910

 Claremont, CA, 1979

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Pima Culture" and [Object]Display Artist is "Pima Artist".
+Your current search criteria is: Portfolio is "Pima Culture" and [Object]Century is "20th c".

 For further inquiries, contact Associate Director/Registrar Steve Comba at firstname.lastname@example.org.